-Out of the 149 analysed sessions, four (4) tackled gender issues as their main topic, as indicated in their descriptions, (where available) session reports, and/or transcripts.
+Out of the 149 analysed sessions, four (4) tackled gender issues as their main topic, as indicated in their descriptions, session reports (where available) and/or transcripts.
 Among these four sessions, three tackled issues that fit under the thematic focus of the BPF Gender, in particular with regard to violence and harm.